-To submit your transcripts, print and complete the Official Transcript Request Form and fax it to 1-800-473-2512.
+To submit your transcripts, print and complete the Official Transcript Request Form.
 The university reserves the right to require an interview or supplementary materials for any applicant and use these as a means for making an admission decision.

 Undergraduate Admission Requirements

 Degree admission requires a satisfactory transcript from either a high school or postsecondary institution.
 Transcripts from postsecondary institutions must include a minimum of 12 earned credits or six months of training.
 A cumulative minimum GPA of 2.0 is required.
 Students with a lower GPA may be considered for admission by the program director based on additional information in support of the application.

 Advanced Standing/Experiential Learning Credit Requirements

 In addition to credits that can be transferred from another institution, students may earn credits for their experiential learning.
 To receive these credits, students must submit one of the following for review:

 - Learning assessment portfolio

 - College Level Examination Program (CLEP), DANTES Subject Standardized Tests (DSST exams) or UExcel© exam score

 Other sources of experiential learning may be considered for credit.
 These credits do not fulfill any of the minimum 30 credits that must be completed at Point Park University to graduate.
 Contact an enrollment counselor to learn more.

 - Degree admission requires that applicants have completed a bachelor’s degree with a cumulative minimum GPA of 2.75.
 Applicants with a lower GPA may be considered for admission by the program director based on additional information in support of the application.